- Style is aging well

 In the face of stiffer competition than ever, the Canyon represents a strong option, but fails to set itself apart in terms of looks or extreme off-road capability.

 The 2020 GMC Canyon wears its boxy, business-like sheetmetal well, though it’s becoming awfully familiar.

 The 2020 GMC Canyon is handsome by all accounts but could benefit from some updated styling tweaks.
-We give it 7 out of 10 in the looks department.
-(Read more about how we rate cars.)
+We give it 7 out of 10 for looks.

 Next to the redesigned Sierra, the Canyon looks outdated, but clean lines and just the right amount of chrome make this pickup a classy option.
 If the Chevrolet Colorado is a denim jacket and work boots, the Canyon is a blazer and dress shoes, sporting boxy fender flares and rounded rectangle design elements.
 In both extended- and crew-cab form, the Canyon is well-proportioned, but the optional long bed for the crew cab model is a step too far (literally) and makes the truck somewhat ungainly.

 Inside, the cabin is all business, with a no-nonsense dashboard that features just the right number of buttons flanking the excellent touchscreen infotainment system.
 Range-topping Denali models get faux wood trim and contrast stitching on the leather upholstery, but even the most down-market Canyon is a pleasant place to spend some time.